SAP-archive/bot-connector/README.md

 yarn start
 ```

-Now that your bot (well, your code) and the Bot Connector are running, you have to create channels.
+Now that your bot (well, your code) and the Bot Connector are running, you will need to create channels.
 Channel is the actual link between your connector and a specific service like Messenger, Slack or Kik.
 A connector can have multiple channels.

 ## How it works

 There are two distinct flows:
-* your bot receive a message from a channel
+* Your bot receive a message from a channel
-* your bot send a message to a channel
+* Your bot send a message to a channel

 This pipeline allows us to have an abstraction of messages independent of the platform and implement only a few functions for each messaging platform (input and output parsing).

 #### Receive a message

 The Bot Connector posts on your connector's endpoint each time a new message arrives from a channel.
-* a new message is received by Bot Connector
+* A new message is received by Bot Connector
-* the message is parsed by the corresponding service
+* The message is parsed by the corresponding service
-* the message is saved in MongoDB
+* The message is saved in MongoDB
-* the message is post to the connector endpoint
+* The message is post to the connector endpoint

 ![BotConnector-Receive](https://cdn.recast.ai/bot-connector/flow-1.png)

 #### Post a message

 To send a new message, you have to post it to Bot Connector's API
-* the messages are saved in MongoDB
+* The messages are saved in MongoDB
-* the messages are formatted by the corresponding service to match the channel's format
+* The messages are formatted by the corresponding service to match the channel's format
-* the messages are sent by Bot Connector to the corresponding channel
+* The messages are sent by Bot Connector to the corresponding channel

 ![BotConnector-Sending](https://cdn.recast.ai/bot-connector/flow-2.png)